Sazae-san: Anime

-The anime series was originally sponsored solely by Toshiba—Later, in 1998, the program expanded to other sponsors, but the association between Toshiba and Sazae-san remained strong.
+The anime series was originally sponsored solely by Toshiba—later, in 1998, the program expanded to other sponsors, but the association between Toshiba and Sazae-san remained strong.
 When Toshiba withdrew its sponsorship due to poor management, it was widely covered in the media.

 Sazae-san was the last animated television series to use traditional cel animation, although as of April 2009, the opening credits were digital; the series finally switched to fully digital animation in 2013.
 Despite the series being a hit, Hasegawa stated that she never wanted any merchandise to be made for it, including home video rights, making availability of past episodes, especially those prior to the introduction of the VCR, very rare.
 Following her death, her request to prohibit older episodes from being released in home media was honored.
 Despite this, however, Fuji TV made an agreement with Amazon Prime Video as well as other streaming services in December 2018 to release the 1969 and early-to-mid 1970s episodes available on their streaming service.
-Some episodes from the mid-2000s are also on the service with episodes from the mid 1990s to the 2010s also being available later on.
+Some episodes from the mid-2000s are also on the service with episodes from the mid-1990s to the 2010s also being available later on.

-The Opening Song and Ending Song are original songs sung by Yuko Uno.
+The opening song, "Sazae-san", and ending song, "Sazae-san Ikka", are original songs performed by Yuko Uno.
 Since the anime first started airing, the audio itself has not been altered in any way, such as by arrangement, although it was trimmed to fit the length of the sequences during the early years of airing.

 There have been two previous suspensions of animation production: the first, for about a month beginning in February 1975, due to the 1970s energy crisis; the second, for about a month beginning in May 2020, due to the COVID-19 pandemic.
 Programming during these periods was handled by rebroadcasting past productions.

 In Japan, there is a term called "Sazae-san syndrome" (サザエさん症候群, Sazae-san shōkōgun), which refers to a depressed mood on Sunday night after an episode has finished on television, reminding people that the weekend is coming to an end.